wenxpan/cat-diet-api/README.md

 In particular, the app addresses the following issues:

 - **Fussy eating:** Many cats are known to be picky eaters, and it can be challenging for cat owners to identify their cat's favourite and least favourite foods.
-The app provides a centralised platform for cat owners to record and track their cat's preferences, making it easier for them to choose suitable food options.
+The app provides a platform for cat owners to record and track their cat's preferences, making it easier for them to choose suitable food options.

 - **Health and nutrition**: The [Code of Practice for the Private Keeping of Cats](https://agriculture.vic.gov.au/livestock-and-animals/animal-welfare-victoria/domestic-animals-act/codes-of-practice/code-of-practice-for-the-private-keeping-of-cats#h2-6) sets the following minimum standards regarding nutrition: